-My eldest daughter gifted me a book whose title is Happiness, A Guide to Developing Life’s Most Important Skill, by Matthieu Ricard, a French Buddhist monk.
+My eldest daughter gifted me a book a while back whose title is Happiness, A Guide to Developing Life’s Most Important Skill, by Matthieu Ricard, a French Buddhist monk.

 I have not gotten around to reading it yet, but I will.
 It might be the key to solving all my problems about the meaning of life and I may get answers to my questions about where I come from, where I am going and what it is all about.